sensu/sensu-go/cli/GUIDELINES.md

 #### Structured

-The intention of our structured data format (at this time JSON) is to provide the end user with consistent and predictable results that can easily be integrated into an administrator's or engineer's tool-chain.
+The intention of our structured data format (at this time JSON) is to provide the end user with consistent and predictable results in a well understood format.
+Ideally always formatted (pretty printing & colour) in a conventional manner.

+Try to imagine any edge cases that could occur and how you could communicate them to the end-user so that the user is not confused.
+For instance, if an update subcommand is failing due to the given resource not being found; output should be clear and predictable enough that they can quickly ascertain what type of error occurred, on what resource and what steps they can take to continue.

 Most of the following document will **not** cover this format.

-When developing a new command, try to be mindful of how you would like the command to function if you were trying to implement it into your own tool-chain.
-Try to imagine any edge cases that could occur and how you could communicate them to the end-user so that it can be handled appropriately.
-As such, errors are ideally also output in a predictable form so that any tooling could easily recover from and rectify the issue.
-For instance, an update command failing due to the given resource not being found; if output is predictable the end-user could easily have their tools recover by creating said resource instead.

 #### User Friendly